koskath/arete2/course_content/SC/final_md_files/Lecture1/lecture_1_slide_33_looking-at-flows-and-less-on-the-silos-boxes.md

-# Looking at flows and less on the “silos” (boxes) e.g.: The Order-to-Payment Flow
+# Slide 33 of Lecture 1 contains information about Looking at flows and less on the “silos” (boxes) e.g.: The Order-to-Payment Flow

 # The graph in slide 33 of Lecture 1 presents the Order-to-Payment (O2P) Flow - a process-oriented view that follows the complete cycle from when a customer places an order until payment is received.
 The three main flows are: